conduitio-labs/conduit-connector-gcp-pubsub/README.md

 ### Source
 A source connector represents the receiver of the messages from the GCP Pub/Sub.

+#### How it works
+The system contains two queues in memory.

+The first queue contains records witch were returned by the `Read` method.
+Messages are continuously added to this queue as soon as they appear in the GCP Pub/Sub topic.

+The second queue exists to acknowledge records using the `Ack` method.
+Messages are added to this queue immediately after a record is returned by the Read method.

+**CDC**: Messages that are in GCP Pub/Sub cannot be deleted or changed.
+Consequently, all messages have no `action` key in the metadata.

+Messages can store own metadata as a key value data.
+All message metadata is passed to the record metadata.

+#### Methods
 `Configure` parses the configuration and validates them.

 `Open` initializes the GCP Pub/Sub client and calls the client's `Receive` method.